 In 2020, it’s easier than ever to keep track of your credit and know what is being reported.
 Because fraudulent activity has been on the rise during the coronavirus pandemic, you can now request a free copy of your credit report from all three bureaus at AnnualCreditReport.com once a week through April 2021.
 Keeping an eye on your credit report will not only help you to make better borrowing decisions, but will also help you identify any fraud or identity theft early on and stop it in its tracks.
 Make sure all of the personal information on your credit report is accurate, and that you recognize all inquiries or accounts on your report.

-Valerie Moses is a Senior Relationship Manager at Addition Financial Credit Union, where she manages public relations and various Central Florida partnerships.
-When she is not at a community event or cheering on the UCF Knights, she can be found at her lifestyle and travel blog, Wellness & Wanderlust, along with her podcast of the same name
+Valerie Moses is a Senior Relationship Manager at Addition Financial Credit Union, where she manages public relations and key Central Florida partnerships.
+Outside of work, she explores lifestyle and travel topics on her blog, Wellness & Wanderlust, and hosts the podcast of the same name.

 Corporate Health Fairs Offers…

-Healthcare and Wellness Providers – Access to potential clients in an environment designed to foster health & wellness.
+Healthcare & Wellness Providers – Meaningful access to potential clients in an environment created to support health education and engagement.

 Call us: (407) 463-1514